 Parameter Description Buzzer Enables the panels buzzer.
 The buzzer sounds in the event of fault or alarm.
 Blinking led Activates the blinking led function on devices installed on the loop.
 The led blinks when queried by the panel.
 Red led Sets the device led blink color to red.
 The led blinks when queried by the panel.
-Activate in systems with sensors without built-in insulator, like SFxxxxE series

-Parameter Description Led Backlight Sets the panels back light color (green, white, blue).
+Activate in systems with sensors without built-in Isolator, like those in the SFxxxxE series Led Backlight Sets the panels back light color (green, white, blue).
 Press the set colour to deactivate the LED backlight.

-10.8.4 Setting remote communications
+Setting remote communications